How Much Astigmatism Do I Have?

 Next, we will step into your perspective.
 You will notice that right and left are now from your point of view.
+You are no longer looking in the mirror; now you are looking out of your own eyes.
 The images below approximate how things would look to you without glasses if you had the levels of astigmatism described above.

 To estimate your postoperative astigmatism, call your Ophthalmologist or Optometrist and ask for your refraction and your K-values.
 Once you have your predicted astigmatism, use the astigmatism simulator to approximate how you would see without glasses after cataract surgery.